wilmorales21/Scripts/Python/README.md

 + enos.png - This picture show the El Niño Southern Oscillation(ENSO) monthly index between 2000 and 2021.
 + enso.py - This code plots the El Niño Southern Oscillation(ENSO) monthly index between 2000 and 2021.
 + media_movel.py - This code calculate the 30 days moving average of air temperature daily between 1999 and 2020 for city of Pelotas-RS, southern of Brazil.
++ média_movel_temperatura.png - This picture show the 30 days moving average of daily air temperature between 1999 and 2020 in the city of Pelotas-RS, southern of Brazil.Years with Pearson correlation above 0.70(colors) and other years(grey).
 + oscilacao_antartica.csv - Monthly data set of the Antartic Oscillation index between 2000 and 2021.
 + oscilacao_antartica.py - This code plots the Antartic Oscillation monthly index between 2000 and 2021.
 + oscilacao_antartica.png - This picture show the Antartic Oscillation monthly index between 2000 and 2021